cs-ieee-ist/cs-essentials/content/topics/vim/3-interface.md

 #### Pasting text
 Pasting is fairly intuitive—it uses the ***p*** verb.
 So, if you delete a line using dd, you can paste it back using p.

 One thing to remember about pasting is that it generally starts right after your cursor, and either pastes characters/words or lines or columns—based on what you copied (yanked).
-Also remember that you can undo any paste with the universal undo command "u".
+Also, remember that you can undo any paste with the universal undo command "u".

 | Key | Description |
 | -------------- | ----------- |